|

 closer.
 Sometimes called the Cigar Galaxy

-telescope, its elongated shape is readily visible.
+telescope, the galaxy's elongated shape is readily visible.
 With telescopes of larger aperture, such

 as my 18-inch Dobsonian, the irregularities in its